brianlab0/brianlab0/README.md

 ###   About Me

 I'm a junior majoring in **Data Science** at Soochow University, ranking **1st in my class with a GPA of 4.0/4.0**.
-My work sits at the intersection of **statistical learning, machine learning, and financial data science** — turning large, noisy market data into structured insight and actionable strategy.
+My work sits at the intersection of **machine learning, and financial data science** — turning large, noisy market data into structured insight and actionable strategy.

 ---